 Best Bookshelf for Common Spaces

-Sometimes we want to keep our space, our space, but we know we need to share just a little bit.
+Sometimes we want to keep our space as our space, but we know we need to share just a little bit.
 Perfect for tucking beside the couch or armchair, this UTEX Kids Book Caddy holds all their reading materials without compromising on our design aesthetic.
 We love the angled shape of the caddy making books easier to find whether the big or little people are looking for them.
 Available in navy or grey, this branches out from traditional furniture colors to bring a little pop to a space while also remaining quite neutral.

 Best Playroom Bookshelf

 This display bookshelf is perfect for any playroom.
-It has 4 tiers that have plenty of space for the books they have and those that are to come as they grow up.
+It has 4 tiers that have plenty of space for the books they already own and those that are to come as they grow up.
 It’s sturdy, mountable, handmade, and has an alphabet decoration that doubles as a teaching aid for your kiddo.

 The playroom is supposed to be the most fun room in the house.
 What’s more fun than an animal print bookcase that brings our story characters to life?
 We can’t think of much.
-3 Sprouts Storage Shelf Organizer comes in six different brightly colored animal designs, (we love the lion as much as the elephant!) and is sized right to encourage our LOs to engage in reading sessions and even clean up when playtime is over.
+This 3 Sprouts Storage Shelf Organizer comes in six different brightly colored animal designs, (we love the lion as much as the elephant!) and is sized right to encourage our LOs to engage in reading sessions and even clean up when playtime is over.
 Kids love to feel accomplished and the easy front pouches of this bookcase make putting books away a snap.

-Kids love space and brightly colored designs and Teamson has taken full advantage by creating the cutest rocket ship bookcase ever.
+Kids love space and brightly-colored designs, and Teamson has taken full advantage by creating the cutest rocket ship bookcase ever.
 The fun design is engaging to kids but also manages to be quite functional with open storage and plenty of shelf space for all of their books.
-It even comes with a tip restraint kit, which makes mama as happy as Baby in the playspace.
+It even comes with a tip restraint kit, which makes mama as happy as baby in the playspace.